-FO patching is a connection within the fiber-optic network created using patches within or at points.
+FO Patch is a connection within the fiber-optic network created using patches within or at points.
 The connection is made either between the connector and the technical port in a terminator, between two connectors of different terminators in a switching point, or between two connectors of a terminator.

 General information about the patch fiber is managed in the “General” home tab.